fonoster/uploaderhelper/README.md

 - `METADATA` - Metadata for uploaded object.
 Defaults to `{ 'Content-Type': 'audio/x-wav' }`
 - `REMOVE_AFTER_UPLOAD` - Determines action after files has been uploaded.
 Defaults to `false`

-> The extension to test the AGI endpoint is 1002.
-Using ENABLE_TEST_ACCOUNT is not recommended in production.

 ## Volumes

 - `/data` - Volume used by the image to monitoring new files.